Gsaudx/School-Grades-Api/guides/guide_en.md

 ```
 ## How does each file work?
 ### app/models.py
-It's important to start with the data modeling we're using.
-In this API, we decided to model every data we use as input or output.
-This means that every operation we do in the database returns one of the models inside this file.
-Models in this file are objects, basically representations of the data we want to receive/return.
-For example, to return the statistics of a subject, we look for the given one in the respective endpoint and then return the specific Statistic object which represents the metrics.
+It's important to start with how the things work in this project.
+In this API, we decided to model the data we use as input and output.
+This means that every request that requires a value is validated before really being passed to the database.
+These models are inside the `models.py` file.
+Models in this file are classes, basically representations of the data we want to receive/return.
+For example, to return the statistics of a subject, we look for the given one in the respective endpoint and then return the Statistic object which represents the metrics.

 ### app/crud.py
 This file represents our repository (if we were using the MVC design pattern).
 It's full of functions, each one called by a specific endpoint and having its own functionalities.
 In each function, we run some basic validations.
 For example, when creating a student, we always check if the input given by the API consumer is of the Student model type by simply requiring the second argument to be of type Student: